david-div/CV/README.md

 ## Skills

 #### Fast learner
- - I enjoy learning new technologies and while at Makers, I had to learn them fast.
+I enjoy learning new technologies and while at Makers, I had to learn them fast.
 Each week was something new and having no real programming experience, I had to pickup technologies quickly, and a lot of the time learning while doing.
-  - Confident I'm able to learn and implement new technologies when and if needed.
+This has now given me the confidence to know that I'm able to learn and implement new technologies when and if needed.

 #### Problem solving
  - Logical thinker and enjoy problem solving.